 Executing this wizard is required to perform tasks requiring shell access to the host.
 For example, starting/stopping the MySQL instance and editing the configuration file.

-For a tutorial that demonstrates the steps outlined below, see the tutorial titled Section 5.2, “Creating A New MySQL Connection (Tutorial)”.
+For a tutorial that demonstrates the following general steps, see Section 5.2, “Creating A New MySQL Connection (Tutorial)”.

 Test DB Connection